Naik-Waqar/Admob-Ads-Integration-Android/Readme.md

-This repo show you how to implement admob banner and interstitial ads in android 2020 <\br> Demo Apk :
+This repo show you how to implement admob banner and interstitial ads in android 2020 \n Demo Apk: